papiche/zelkova/README.md

 # Ğ1nkgo

-Ğ1nkgo is a lightweight Ĝ1 wallet for Duniter v1 written in Flutter.
+Ğ1nkgo (aka Ginkgo) is a lightweight Ĝ1 wallet for Duniter v1 written in Flutter.
 The app allows users to manage their Ĝ1 currency on their mobile device using just a browser.

 ## Features